vpxyz/xorshift/README.md

 # Xorshift

-Xorshift is a simple library that implements xorshift* and xorshift+ pseudo random number generators in GO.
+Xorshift is a simple library that implements xorshift*, xorshift+ and splitmix64 pseudo random number generators in GO.

 This simple library in based on the work of Sebastiano Vigna (http://xorshift.di.unimi.it/).